-CHLD C440 and C441 Internship and Tutorial I and II (3 credit hours each)
+CHLD C440 and C441 Internship I and II (3 credit hours each)

-Students spend 15 hours a week in a yearlong (ninemonth) internship designed to meet their specific professional needs.
+Students spend 15 hours a week in a yearlong (nine-month) internship designed to meet their specific professional needs.
 Internships typically take place in a setting for children and families but may also include working with adults (e.g., college teaching or staff training) or special advocacy, research, or demonstration projects.
-The accompanying biweekly tutorial brings a student together with his or her faculty advisor to integrate theory and practice, acquire self-knowledge, reflect on practice, develop appropriate approaches to working with or on behalf of children and families, and encourage professional development and identity.